ohorban/xai-compas/README.md

 Computing Shapley Values can be computationally intensive, as it requires evaluating the model for all possible subsets of features.
 Various approximations and optimized algorithms have been developed to make the computation more tractable for large datasets and complex models.

 ## Global Model-agnostic Methods
+Ideally, we would want to give a general overview about how a model is making predictions for all data points, not just locally.
+For that there exist Global methods of interpretation.

 ### SHAP (SHapley Additive exPlanations)
 SHAP (SHapley Additive exPlanations) is a method that leverages Shapley Values to explain the output of any machine learning model.
 SHAP unifies several existing feature attribution methods and provides a consistent approach to interpreting model predictions.